Azure-Samples/iot-edge-opc-plc/README.md

 Adds a configurable boiler that exposes DI properties such as AssetId (ITagNameplate, IVendorNameplate) and DeviceHealth.

 Features:
-- Configure and expose: Base temperature, target temperature, temperature change speed, current temperature, heater state, overheated state, miantenance
+- Configure and expose: BaseTemperature, TargetTemperature, TemperatureChangeSpeed, CurrentTemperature, HeaterState, Overheated, OverheatThresholdTemperature
 - Method to switch heater on/off
-- The maintenance and overheated intervals both trigger events
+- The MaintenanceInterval and OverheatInterval both emit events

 Simulation details:
-- When the heater is off, the temperature falls to the base temperature and the heater is switched on
+- When the heater is off, the CurrentTemperature falls to the BaseTemperature and the heater is switched on
-- When the heater is on, the temperature raises to the target temperature and the heater is switched off
+- When the heater is on, the CurrentTemperature raises to the TargetTemperature and the heater is switched off
-- The overheat interval increases the temperature to 10 degrees above the overheated temperature threshold, the heater is switched off and:
+- The OverheatInterval increases the temperature to 10 degrees above the OverheatThresholdTemperature, the heater is switched off and:
   - Emits a "CheckFunctionAlarmType" event when DeviceHealth is CHECK_FUNCTION
   - Emits a "FailureAlarmType" event when DeviceHealth is FAILURE
   - Emits an "OffSpecAlarmType" event when DeviceHealth is OFF_SPEC
   - Emits a "MaintenanceRequiredAlarmType" when DeviceHealth is MAINTENANCE_REQUIRED

 DeviceHealth (DeviceHealthEnumeration) details:
-- NORMAL: Base temperature <= temperature <= target temperature
+- NORMAL: BaseTemperature <= CurrentTemperature <= TargetTemperature
-- FAILURE: Temperature > overheated temperature
+- FAILURE: Temperature > OverheatThresholdTemperature
-- CHECK_FUNCTION: Target temperature < Temperature < overheated temperature
+- CHECK_FUNCTION: TargetTemperature < CurrentTemperature < OverheatThresholdTemperature
-- OFF_SPEC: Temperature < base temperature or temperature > overheated temperature + 5
+- OFF_SPEC: CurrentTemperature < BaseTemperature or CurrentTemperature > OverheatThresholdTemperature + 5
-- MAINTENANCE_REQUIRED: Triggered by the maintenance interval
+- MAINTENANCE_REQUIRED: Triggered by MaintenanceInterval

 ## Simple Events